More than 200 bodies found at indigenous school in Canada | ExBulletin

-The remains of 215 children, some as young as 3, have been found buried on the site of what was once Canada’s largest indigenous school – one of the institutions holding children taken from families across the country.
+KAMLOOPS, British Columbia (AP) The remains of 215 children, some as young as 3, have been found buried on the site of what was once Canada’s largest indigenous school, one of the institutions holding children taken from families throughout country.

-Tk’emlups chief Rosanne Casimir at Secwépemc First Nation said in a press release that the remains were confirmed last weekend with the help of radars penetrating the ground.
+Chief Rosanne Casimir of First Nation Tkemlups at Secwpemc said in a news announcement that the wreckage was confirmed last weekend with the help of radar penetrating the ground.

 More bodies can be found because there are more areas to search on school premises, Casimir said on Friday.

-In an earlier announcement, she called the revelation an “unthinkable loss that was talked about but never documented at the Kamloops Indian Residential School.”
+In an earlier edition, she called the discovery an unthinkable loss that was talked about but never documented at the Kamloops Indian Residence School.
+It was once the site of the largest residential school in Canada.

 From the 19th century until the 1970s, more than 150,000 First Nations children were required to attend state-funded Christian schools as part of a program to assimilate them into Canadian society.
 They were forced to convert to Christianity and were not allowed to speak their native languages.
 Many were beaten and verbally abused, and up to 6,000 are said to have died.